lhlsec/gdb-static-cross/README.md

 ### What this repository *kind of* is

-A HOWTO on building a statically linked gdbserver without much hacking
+A HOWTO on building a statically linked `gdbserver` without much hacking.
+Note this does **NOT** get into cross compiling gdb.
+Personally I use qemu for running `gdb` via the gdb command `target remote host:port` over the network

 ### What this repository IS when fully utilized